Go Ad-Free

 Are Doctors Overprescribing Gabapentin for Pain?

 Let’s be perfectly honest.
-Many doctors have a difficult time dealing with patients in pain.
+Many doctors have a hard time dealing with patients in pain.
 Most medical schools devote relatively little time to teaching about pain management.
 The same can be said for schools of pharmacy.
 As a result, many health professionals are at a loss when it comes to both acute and chronic pain control.
-The opioid crisis has magnified the problem.
-Many prescribers have turned to non-opioid alternatives such as gabapentin for pain assistance.
-This is especially true around surgery.
-A new study suggests that this strategy may not be working very well (JAMA Internal Medicine, Nov.
-1, 2022).

-Gabapentin For Pain After Surgery:
+Gabapentin for Pain After Surgery:

 The authors of the study in JAMA Internal Medicine outline the problem: